HumanTree92/VENT_ESX_Scripts/.github/ISSUE_TEMPLATE/bug-report---do-not-delete-prewritten-text.md

 Have you looked through the Closed Topics?:
 Have you looked through the Wiki?:
 Are you using a Pre-Installed ESX?
 If Yes who?:
-Are you using ESX Legacy V1.3 Final?:
+What Verison of ESX Legacy are you using?:
 Are you using OneSync?:
 Linux or Windows?: